Topical Skin founder bridges clean beauty and medical-grade skincare

 Topical Skin’s Phyto AOX Facial Oil No 10 received “Skincare Product of the Year” at the 2025 Beautyworld Middle East Awards, an event that attracts a broad range of entries across the global beauty sector.

-According Aiossa, the development of her skincare products is shaped by a focus on routine use and practical application.
-She says: “You can tell people to use SPF all day long.
-It doesn’t mean they’re going to do it.”
+According to Aiossa, the development of her skincare products is shaped by a focus on routine use and practical application.

 Brand identity & hero product

-The approach focuses on combining clinically recognised actives at functional concentrations with ingredient sourcing and formulation choices intended to reduce potential irritation.
-This includes decisions around emulsifiers, solvents and antioxidant systems, reflecting an effort to apply medical-grade development standards while aligning with clean beauty principles.
+The approach combines clinically recognised actives at effective concentrations with careful ingredient selection and formulation choices to minimise irritation.
+This includes choices around emulsifiers, solvents and antioxidant systems, applying medical-grade standards while keeping to clean beauty principles.

 Aiossa describes the brand as the result of a long career in professional skincare rather than a pivot into beauty.
 She says: “I’ve spent 15 years in this medical-grade, professional-grade skincare.
 I was the head of SkinCeuticals for the US market for four years, and I worked on Obagi, Avène and many medical-grade beauty brands.”